ieco-lab/scariR/R/(0)_README_R.txt

 ## About

-This is the new adaptation of this function that was designed to be used on SDMtune MaxEnt models without cross-validation (S4 type Maxent)
+This is the new adaptation of this function that was designed to be used on SDMtune MaxEnt models without cross-validation (S4 type 'Maxent')
 This function will create a directory for and save a MaxEnt model that was run using the `SDMtune` R package.
 It will use the model to calculate a list of summary statistics based on the test data and covariates given.
 ONLY works on S4 Maxent type models from SDMtune package.

+First used in vignette 070

 ## Changelog

+v0-
-- 2024-02-13- this version created to deal with maxent models without cross validation (no _CV)
+v1- 2024-02-13- this version created to deal with maxent models without cross validation (no _CV)